 Multiple high-quality meta-analyses and RCTs with consistent, significant results.
 Effect sizes are meaningful and replicated across populations.

 Each supplement and outcome gets a one-line verdict word — Likely helps, Mixed evidence, Limited support, and so on.
-The verdict answers a different question than the 0-10 evidence score:
+The verdict word is the primary evidence signal across the whole site; the 0-10 score sits beside it as a secondary, depth-of-evidence detail.
+The two answer different questions:

 0-10 evidence score